HKUST-DRIVE-AI-LAB/FollowNet/README.md

 ## 📎 References

-If you use FollowNet in your own work, please cite:
+If you use extracted car following data / FollowNet in your own work, please cite:

 ```latex
 @article{****}